MicrosoftDocs/defender-docs/articles/defender-for-cloud/recommendations-apply-operating-system-updates.md

 ---
-title: Apply MCBS recommendations for system updates in Microsoft Defender for Cloud
+title: Apply recommendations for system updates in Microsoft Defender for Cloud
-description: Learn how to apply system update recommendations from MCSB in Microsoft Defender for Cloud ms.topic: how-to ms.author: dacurwin
+description: Learn how to apply system update recommendations in Microsoft Defender for Cloud ms.topic: how-to ms.author: dacurwin
 author: dcurwin
 ms.date: 06/27/2023
 ---

-# Review OS system update recommendations
+# Review OS system update issues

+Microsoft Defender for Cloud provides security recommendations to improve your organizational security posture and reduce risk.
+An important element in risk reduction is to harden machines across your business environment, including installing the latest system updates.

-To reduce a machine's attack surface and security risk, it's important to configure the operating system as securely as possible.
-The [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) provides hardening baselines for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) machines.
+When Defender for Cloud is enabled, by default its foundational cloud security posture management (CSPM) capabilities assesses machine settings against the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
+The benchmark covers Azure, AWS, and GCP (in preview) environments, and provides hardening baselines for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems, including recommendations for system updates.

-To reduce a machine's attack surface it's important to configure the operating system (OS) as securely as possible, including installing the latest system updates to reduce security risk.
-The [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) provides hardening baselines for machines, including baselines for system updates.

 > [!NOTE]
+> - Information about missing machine updates is now gathered using [Azure Update Manager](/azure/update-manager/overview).
+This method is currently in preview and is expected to be generally available (GA) around September 2024.
-> The Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) is set to retire.
-Defender for Servers dependency on the MMA agent will be phased out by November 2024.
-[Learn more](prepare-deprecation-log-analytics-mma-agent.md) about the roadmap for features that currently rely on this agent.
+> - The older method, that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to gather data, will be supported until the end of November 2024.

-Microsoft Defender for Cloud assesses machines against MCSB baselines.
-Defender for Cloud collects operating system information for assessment as follows:

-- **In foundational CSPM**: The free foundational CSPM capabilities of Defender for Cloud collects operating system information from VMs using the MMA.
-- **Defender for Servers**: Defender for Servers Plan 2 uses [Azure Update Manager](/azure/update-manager/overview) to assess and remediate system updates VMs.
-This method replaces older method that uses the MMA.

-> [!NOTE]
-> If you're using Defender for Servers Plan 2, there's no additional cost for assessing, remediating, and patching system updates on supported Azure VMs and Azure Arc VMs.
-> If you're using foundational CSPM, or Defender for Servers Plan 1, there's a [charge for Azure Arc VMs](https://azure.microsoft.com/pricing/details/azure-update-management-center/).
-Patch orchestration isn't available.

 ## Prerequisites

 - Check [machines supported](/azure/update-manager/support-matrix) by Azure Update Manager.
 - On-premises and multicloud machines must be onboarded as Azure Arc to use Azure Update Manager.
 - To view and explore system update recommendations, you need Read permission on the relevant Azure subscription.
+- > If you're using Defender for Servers Plan 2, there's no additional cost for assessing, remediating, and patching system updates on supported Azure VMs and Azure Arc VMs.
+> If Defender for Servers Plan 2 isn't enabled on your subscription or multicloud connector, assessments for Azure Arc-enabled machines VMs in the subscription are subject to [Azure Update Manager charges](https://azure.microsoft.com/pricing/details/azure-update-management-center/).

+## Assess machines for system updates

+Assess machines for system update issues.

 > [!IMPORTANT]
 > - One of the system update recommendations enables the [periodic assessment](/azure/update-manager/assessment-options#periodic-assessment) update setting on machines, so that Update Manager can fetch the latest updates to the machines, and you can view the latest machine compliance status.
-> - If you enable periodic assessment on Azure Arc machines that don't have Defender for Servers Plan 2 enabled on the Azure subscription, or multicloud connector, there's an [Azure Update Manager charge](https://azure.microsoft.com/pricing/details/azure-update-management-center/).
-> - If Azure Arc machines have Defender for Server Plan 2 enabled for the Azure subscription, multicloud connector, or the machine, there's no additional charge.
->

-## Assess machines for system updates

 1. In Defender for Cloud, open the **Recommendations** page.
-1. Select the recommendation ```Machines should be configured to periodically check for missing system updates (powered by Azure Update Manager)```.
+1. Select the recommendation ``Machines should be configured to periodically check for missing system updates (powered by Azure Update Manager)``.

     - Under **Remediation steps**, review quick fix and manual fix details.
 If you follow the quick fix, the [periodic assessment](/azure/update-manager/assessment-options#periodic-assessment) update setting is enabled on machines.
     - In the **Unhealthy resources** list, you can drill to see resource details